Talk for Schmidt Program on Artificial Intelligence, Emerging Technologies, and National Power

 Ethical Implications of Creating Biological Robots

 The ethical implications of creating biological robots or clones revolve around the question of whether creating life for a specific purpose is inherently justifiable.
-In the case of grey aliens, if they are indeed biological robots, their existence would be entirely dictated by their programming.
+If such beings are indeed artificially created and programmed by design, their existence would be entirely dictated by their programming.
 This scenario raises questions about exploitation, especially if these beings possess any form of consciousness, however rudimentary.

 From a human perspective, the idea of manufacturing life solely for utilitarian purposes resonates with historical ethical concerns about slavery, exploitation, and autonomy.
 Even if these beings are designed to be devoid of suffering or self-awareness, the mere act of creating and discarding life at will could be seen as morally problematic.